 I originally pursued training as a classical guitarist and, while studying for my Music O level, I started to work on combining my abilities on the guitar with my love for singing.
-I have since enjoyed more than 30 years as a singer/songwriter which has led me to a variety of performances over the years, as well as numerous achievements in songwriting competitions and, my latest venture; a Master’s degree in Songwriting.
+I have since enjoyed more than 30 years as a singer/songwriter which has led me to a variety of performances over the years, numerous achievements in songwriting competitions and, my latest venture; a Master’s degree in Songwriting.
 In particular, I quickly developed a flair for harmonies which is evident throughout the majority of my work

 Despite my love of music I trained to become a Pharmacist at University but music was still in my heart and soul, so it was inevitable that, a few years later, my love for contemporary singing and performing resulted in a change of career for me and, as a result, I studied hard to gain my Certificate in Vocal Teaching from The Voice College and then immediately went on to complete my Professional Diploma in Vocal Teaching.
 Having gained Student of the year in 2009 I was invited to work as a personal tutor for The Voice College and in 2018 became their Vice Principal.
 To top it all, in 2018 I also became a Fellow of The Royal Society of Arts.
 An honour indeed!

 Over the years I have been in a variety of bands; everything from covers to 1940s close harmony work.
 I have also judged numerous singing competitions, including the National Open Mic, Live & Unsigned and Teen Star competitions.